PabMartinez/Api-docs/docs/source/api/v1/rating/index.rst

-PostalCode        String      Zip code of the shipment Country           String      Country ISO2 of the shipment City              String      City of the shipment State             String      State of the shipment Street            String      Street of the shipment Coords            Coord       Geolocation data
+PostalCode        String      Zip code of the shipment Country           String      Country ISO2 of the shipment City              String      City of the shipment State             String?
+State of the shipment Street            String?
+Street of the shipment Coords            Coord?
+Geolocation data
 =============     ========    =======================================

 * Box Rate model: